-Included in due to related parties as at September 30, 2016 is a balance payable to Accel of \$256,944 (December 31, 2015 - \$1,896,000) for the assumption of inventory and advances to suppliers.
+Included in due from related parties as at December 31, 2016 is a balance payable from Accel of \$364,000 for sales made to Accel throughout the year ended December 31, 2016 (December 31, 2015 - due to Accel \$1,896,000 for management fees and advances to suppliers).
 The balance is non-interest bearing.
-The balance had been accruing interest at rates of 3%-4.29% up to July 24, 2015 based on the interest rate that the Group paid to its lender.

 The Company has a management fee agreement with Accel for a monthly fee of USD\$25,000 in exchange for management services and is recorded in general and administrative expenses.
-Accel waived the management fee for the three months of the nine month period ended September 30, 2016.
+In 2016, Accel charged the Company management fees for only 9 months.